PaulGG-Code/PaulGG-Code/README.md

 <div align="center" width="50">

-# Cyberawareness
+# Whoami?

-Hi, I'm Cyberawareness, a Cybersecurity Engineer and Blockchain enthusiast.
-I am passionate about using technology ethically and believe in the power of collaboration and knowledge sharing through open-source.
+A Cybersecurity Engineer and Blockchain enthusiast.
+Passionate about using technology ethically and believe in the power of collaboration and knowledge sharing through open-source.

 As a [Hack The Box](https://www.hackthebox.eu/) enthusiast, I am committed to constantly learning and growing as a cybersecurity professional.
 I am also an open-source enthusiast and maintainer, as I have learned a lot from the community and believe in its potential to drive positive change.